dudeperf3ct/dudeperf3ct.github.io/_posts/2019-05-07-Fun-in-Deep-Learning-Project.md

 > *All codes can be run on Google Colab (link provided in notebook).*

+> *All the results of experiments can be tracked and reproduced using [comet.ml](https://www.comet.ml/dudeperf3ct/emnist).*

 Hey yo, but how?

 Well sit tight and buckle up.
 I will go through everything in-detail.